Porcello doubles off Scherzer to help Red Sox beat Nationals | New Country 923

 Harper is doing just fine in center field but on Monday fielded some grounders at first base.
 It’s just experimental for now but could help the Nationals out down the line.

-“That’s kind of him getting outside of his comfort zone and letting him do something different,” manager Davey Martinez said.
-“I don’t ever know if he’ll ever start a game there, but I believe that if we’re in a pinch and we’ve got to make some kind of decisions in-game, he probably could play there.”
+“I don’t ever know if he’ll ever start a game there, but I believe that if we’re in a pinch and we’ve got to make some kind of decisions in-game, he probably could play there,” manager Davey Martinez said.

 PUERTO RICO PRIDE